openstack/ceilometer/doc/source/admin/telemetry-dynamic-pollster.rst

 the ``endpoint_type``.
 The dynamic pollster system for non-OpenStack APIs is activated automatically when one uses the configurations ``module``.

-The extra parameters that are available when using the Non-OpenStack dynamic pollster sub-subsystem are the following:
+The extra parameters (in addition to the original ones) that are available when using the Non-OpenStack dynamic pollster sub-subsystem are the following:

 *  ``module``: required parameter.
 It is the python module name that Ceilometer has to load to use the authentication object when executing requests against